FRANK MARTINEZ

 So with LLM inference APIs and multi-model routers, and modern web frameworks I was able to start building and running experiments for a new personal site experience.

-The next experiment applied scoring analysis of models from Search for Intelligence, to build a personal RAG pipeline.
+The next experiment applied scoring analysis of LLMs from Search for Intelligence, to build a personal RAG pipeline.
 This enabled people to chat with a hybrid of my curriculum vitae.
 It was also an excuse to test Google's NotebookLM and the quality of podcast output.

 From there I started experimenting with agents; first with Microsoft Research's AutoGen, then CrewAI, then Vercel's AI SDK.
 Simultaneously I started experimenting with Terminal UIs running in the browser; then building a hosted service to test multi-tenant performance.
 The summation of these experiments lead to my agents terminal system which has now been running continuously for weeks.